 read Luke 16.
-In Masterpiece Theatre’s runaway hit Downton Abbey, Lady Mary makes a poor choice that goes horribly wrong (involving the handsome Turk pictured above).
+In Masterpiece Theatre’s runaway hit Downton Abbey, Lady Mary makes a poor choice that goes horribly wrong (involving the exotic handsome Turk pictured above).
 In contemplating the fallout, she asks Carson, the butler, the following question:

 Everything seems so golden one minute, then turns to ashes the next.
 Can I ask you a question, Carson?
 Have you ever felt your life was somehow…slipping away?
 And there was nothing you could do to stop it?